 They're also completely configurable.
 Just go into Settings in the WAM app (on your phone or tablet) to select exactly which app events you want notifications for, and on which device.

-Wear App Manager exists to aid in the management of apps installed onto an Android Wear device linked to your phone.
+Wear App Manager exists to aid in the management of apps installed onto an Wear OS device linked to your phone.
 As such, a Wear smartwatch is a requirement for using the app, although there are no restrictions as to which Wear smartwatch you have.
-And of course, you will also need the prerequisites associated with Wear generally (Google’s Android Wear app, a phone or tablet that supports Google Play Services, etc.).
+And of course, you will also need the prerequisites associated with Wear generally (Google’s Wear OS app, a phone or tablet that supports Google Play Services, etc.).

 To work its magic, Wear App Manager has two components: